Close Menu

 How to Quickly Fix DPC Watchdog Violation in Windows 10 or Windows 11

-After identifying the root cause of the Violation screen, it is time to fix this issue in your computer.
+After identifying the root cause of the Violation screen, it is time to fix this issue on your computer.
 Carefully follow these methods as mentioned below.
-The first ones are the quickest while the later options significantly take more time.
+The first ones are the quickest, while the latter options take significantly more time.

 Undo Changes

 Remember, what was the last change that you made to your PC?
 Like any Hardware Change, software installation, or driver update.
-If you know what was your last change, Undo it, most Windows users found that it fixed their issue.
-If you don’t know what is your last change, go through other methods.
+If you know what your last change was, undo it; most Windows users found that it fixed their issue.
+If you don’t know what your last change was, go through other methods.

 Remove Portable Devices

-2. Restart your computer without any external device connected
+2. Restart your computer without any external devices connected

 Update Your PC

 Microsoft releases new updates to fix these types of bugs.
 If your computer is not updated with the latest version, update it now.
-A few months ago, Microsoft’s server caused a Blue Screen of Death error on millions of PCs worldwide.
-So, sometimes this is due to Microsoft’s failure and it happens if your PC is connected to the internet.
-Check for these types of News and keep your PC updated.
+A few months ago, a third-party security update caused a Blue Screen of Death on millions of PCs worldwide.
+So, you need to check for these types of News and keep your PC updated.
 Follow these steps to update your PC:

 • Press Windows + I to open Settings.